Functional neuro-anatomical models of

 NAMDA proposes to conceptualise attachment disruption and disorganisation in terms of a principal distinction of caregiver behaviour in terms of abuse (i.e. threatening) versus neglect (i.e. insufficient availability).
 On a neurobiological level, this distinction is then suggested to manifest itself in the presence of hypo-arousal (i.e. approach-avoidance conflict and over-compliance) leading to harm-avoidance and rigid control in the case of abuse, or hypo-arousal (i.e. no overt / covert distress, passivity, and resignation) leading to rigidly independent self-regulation in the case of neglect.

-Please note that disrupted and disorganised attachment using the above denominations is conceptualised in terms of a representational model amalgamated from the history of caregiving experiences and not a singular or set of singular event/s.
+Importantly, we acknowledge that attachment disorganisation should by no means be equated to maltreatment (abuse/threat and neglect).
+Furthermore, several sub-categories of attachment disorganisation (e.g. classification of disorganised with secondary classification of secure, avoidant and/or anxious) may exist, making this an homogeneous construct.
+Please also note that disrupted and disorganised attachment using the above denominations is conceptualised in terms of a representational model amalgamated from the history of caregiving experiences and not a singular or set of singular event/s.
 It is furthermore our hope that such conceptualisation may aide us in understanding the many (initially) adaptive behaviours children and adults show in the face of adversity.

 In the remaining parts of the NAMDA paper, we selectively review the to date available evidence from direct social neuroscience research on disorganised attachment, combine the latter with indirect evidence from maltreatment-related research, and summarise the so far available evidence in relation to NAMA.
 This is still very much work in progress, because social neuroscience research on disrupted and disorganised attachment is sparse so that more data is needed for replication of extant patterns and the addition of new insights.